MSN, RN, APRN, PMHNP-BC, FNP-BC

-Jessica N. McCullough, MSN, APRN, PMHNP-BC, FNP-BC, is a third-year PhD student at Case Western Reserve University, at the Frances Payne Bolton School of Nursing, in Cleveland, OH.
-Her research focuses on co-occurring substance abuse and mental health factors that impact treatment outcomes in underserved populations.
+Jessica N. McCullough, MSN, RN, APRN, PMHNP-BC, FNP-BC, is a fourth-year PhD student at Case Western Reserve University (CWRU) Frances Payne Bolton School of Nursing, in Cleveland, OH.
+Her research focuses on co-occurring substance use and mental health factors that impact treatment outcomes in underserved populations.
 Her other research interests are mental health stigma in the African American community, mental health disparities in minority communities, and barriers to mental health and medication-assisted treatment in underserved populations.

-Ms. McCullough is a member of several organizations, including the American Association of Nurse Practitioners, the American Psychiatric Nurses Association, the American Nurses Association, the Sigma Theta Tau International Honor Society of Nursing Alpha Mu Chapter at Case Western Reserve University, and the American Society of Addiction Medicine.
+Her professional memberships include the American Nurses Association (ANA), American Association of Nurse Practitioners (AANP), the American Psychiatric Nurses Association (APNA), the Sigma Theta Tau International Honor Society of Nursing Alpha Mu Chapter at Case Western Reserve University, and the American Society of Addiction Medicine.